-Syrus was the conductor for Annette Dasch's disc of Armida arias for Sony and as an accompanist has recorded a disc of Lieder with Hildegard Behrens for EMI, items from which were re-released on the album The Very Best of Hildegard Behrens.
-In his spare time he enjoys reading and mountain-walking.
+Syrus was the conductor for Annette Dasch’s disc of Armida arias for Sony and as an accompanist has recorded a disc of Lieder with Hildegard Behrens for EMI, items from which were re-released on the album The Very Best of Hildegard Behrens.

 News and features